 Named for VCFA Board Member and beloved author, the Katherine Paterson Endowed Chair and Development Fund was established in 2018 as a fundraising initiative to create both an endowed faculty chair and a faculty development fund in our MFA in Writing for Children & Young Adults (WCYA).

 Katherine Paterson’s work has impacted countless people of all ages around the world.
-In order to honor her contributions to both the writing for children and young adults field and to VCFA, we feel it is only fitting to create an endowed faculty position that will have a profound impact on the future writers of this field.
+In order to honor her contributions to both the field of writing for children and young adults and to VCFA, we feel it is only fitting to create an endowed faculty position that will have a profound impact on the future writers of this field.

 The Faculty Development Fund allows faculty members to attend national and international conferences, retreats, and other events in order to continuously grow as writers and educators.

-Connect with our Development Office
+Connect with our Office of Institutional Advancement